rookie-ninja/rk-gf/example/interceptor/log/README.md

     // ********************************************
 	interceptors := []ghttp.HandlerFunc{
 		rkgflog.Interceptor(
             // Entry name and entry type will be used for distinguishing interceptors.
 Recommended.
-		// rkgflog.WithEntryNameAndType("greeter", "gf"),
+            // rkmidlog.WithEntryNameAndType("greeter", "gin"),
             //
             // Zap logger would be logged as JSON format.
-		// rkgflog.WithZapLoggerEncoding(rkgflog.ENCODING_JSON),
+            // rkmidlog.WithZapLoggerEncoding("json"),
             //
             // Event logger would be logged as JSON format.
-		// rkgflog.WithEventLoggerEncoding(rkgflog.ENCODING_JSON),
+            // rkmidlog.WithEventLoggerEncoding("json"),
             //
             // Zap logger would be logged to specified path.
-		// rkgflog.WithZapLoggerOutputPaths("logs/server-zap.log"),
+            // rkmidlog.WithZapLoggerOutputPaths("logs/server-zap.log"),
             //
             // Event logger would be logged to specified path.
-		// rkgflog.WithEventLoggerOutputPaths("logs/server-event.log"),
+            // rkmidlog.WithEventLoggerOutputPaths("logs/server-event.log"),
 		),
 	}
 ```